acurwen/Workload-1-Repo/README.md

 6. **Connected GitHub repository to Jenkins**

+Here we are providing a source of code (Github repo code) to be tested.
 I connected Jenkins to my GitHub repository by submitting the [URL](https://github.com/acurwen/Workload-1-Repo.git) of my “Workload-1-Repo” repository from GitHub and the URL was validated!

 ![image](https://github.com/user-attachments/assets/8064daa4-3f00-4864-a475-8c75a8bbed59)